grpc/grpc.io/content/en/docs/languages/ruby/basics.md

 execution of the RPC is deferred and an `Operation` object is returned.
 The RPC can then be executed in another thread by calling the operation `execute` function.
-The main thread can utilize contextual methods and getters such as `status`, `cancelled?`, and `cancel` to manage the connection.
-This can be useful for managing persistent RPC sessions that may keep the connection open indefinitely.
+The main thread can utilize contextual methods and getters such as `status`, `cancelled?`, and `cancel` to manage the RPC.
+This can be useful for persistent or long running RPC sessions that would block the main thread for an unacceptable period of time.

 ```ruby
 op = stub.list_features(LIST_FEATURES_RECT, return_op: true)